-Meal plan selection is optional during the Summer 2022 terms.
-Students may select a meal plan when they complete the Summer Housing Application, or they may decline to select a meal plan when completing the applicaton.
-Students cannot change meal plans between summer terms.
-Summer meal plans can only be cancelled or changed prior to the student moving into their summer housing assignment.
+Meal plan selection is optional during the Summer 2023 terms.
+Students may select the meal plan when they complete the Summer Housing Application, or they may decline to select the meal plan when completing the application.
+If a student wants to cancel the meal plan, they must do it before the term starts.
+We will not do monthly prorations.

 There are no Boomer Bucks associated with the summer meal plans.

 Additional meal blocks will be available to students who purchase a meal plan.